xy-Ji/gdbi/README.md

 get_graph(conn, graph_name, node_export_config, edge_export_config) -> (Graph)
 ```

-Through the export configuration of nodes and edges, the graph data structure in the graph neural network framework can be exported from the graph database.
+Through the export configuration of nodes and edges, the entire graph or subgraph can be exported from the graph database.

 #### Parameters